artists use The rule of thirds to create dynamic compositions

 This works for either horizontal or vertical subjects.

-Vertical subjects such as a tall waterfall, a tall building, a tree or even a lighthouse may be placed on or near one of the vertical divisions.
+Vertical subjects such as a tall waterfall, a tall building, a tree or even a lighthouse may be placed on or near one of the vertical lines.

 The remaining two thirds of the painting balances the tall object.